AUDITION FOR A SHOW AT SHINE

 OPEN AUDITIONS

 Shine is the largest tuition-free children’s theater in North Texas.
-All you pay is a $30 audition booking fee — and your child could perform in Annie Jr or Charlie and the Chocolate Factory this fall!
+All you pay is a $30 audition booking fee — and your child could perform in Tuck Everlasting this winter!!

 By being a part of a show at Shine, students experience connection, joy, and growth.
 Check out our upcoming auditions with FAQ’s below.